nonamebesty/sudonew/README.md

 - `ID` API ID from my.telegram.org
 - `OWNER_ID` Owner's User ID
 - `OWNER_USERNAME` Username of Bot Owner Without "@"
-- `PERMANENT_GROUP` Telegram New Or Old Group ID, members of this group no need to join updates channel
+- `PERMANENT_GROUP` Telegram New Or Old Group ID starts with -100, members of this group no need to join updates channel

 ## Optional Variables